danilown/FileListDataset/README.md

 torchvision >= 0.4.0
 ```

-You can install them manually or through the command:
+You can install them either manually or through the command:

 ``` bash
 pip install -r requirements.txt